zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 * Create an OCI Compartment
 * Create an OCI user and assign it to OCI Group
 * Create a VCN and Subnet using VCN Wizard
-* Provision an Autonomous Data Warehouse and download Client Credentials (wallet)
+* Provision an Autonomous Data Warehouse and download Wallet
 * Create an Object Storage bucket and upload the sample data

 ## Prerequisites